MRV Case Study

 o The organization must have an internal procedure to ensure that no double counting is occurring.
 The procedure should be checked to confirm to be adequate to the operations of the organizations.
 Randon checks should be made to product lots confirming the procedures are working correctly and that no double counting is occurring.

 o Actions to minimise triangulation basically may include: 1) The distances between the suppliers’ farms is a criterion that can be analysed.
 For example, if a supplier has more than one unit and one of them is blocked, the other must be located at a distance that would be make triangulation economically unfeasible due to the cost of transportation).
 A risk analysis is carried out on a case-by-case basis, using the supplier data for area and average yield.
 2) A productivity analysis of the area or region.
-If the volume is above the area’s estimated productivity ceiling, this may indicate triangulation and generates a blockage.- This reply was modified 2 hours, 1 minute ago by Alice.
+If the volume is above the area’s estimated productivity ceiling, this may indicate triangulation and generates a blockage. -

 -